Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

 Aside from above, the Deserializer will throw when a CLR value type is passed as preserved when `ReferenceHandling.Preserve` is set.

-As a rule of thumb, we should throw on all cases where the payload contains metadata that is impossible to create with the `JsonSerializer`, however, this conflicts with feature parity in Json.Net; those scenarios are described below.
+As a rule of thumb, we throw on all cases where the JSON payload being read contains any metadata that is impossible to create with the `JsonSerializer` (i.e. it was hand modified).
+However, this conflicts with feature parity in Newtonsoft.Json; those scenarios are described below.

 ## Reference objects ($ref)